Louis de La Forge

 - Related Entries

 La Forge was born on 24 or 26 November 1632 in La Flèche, in the Loire valley in central France, the same town in which Descartes had attended college between 1607 and 1615.
 He became a medical doctor, and then moved to Saumur, where he married Renée Bizard in 1653.
 He practised medicine at Saumur until his premature death in 1666.
-There had been a Huguenot college at Saumur since 1599, when it was founded by Duplessis-Mornay.
+There had been a Huguenot college at Saumur since 1599, when it was founded by Philippe Duplessis-Mornay (1549–1623).
 Moïse Amyraut (1596–1664) and Robert Chouet (1642–1731) were among the notable contemporary scholars who taught there.
-There was also an Oratorian school (the Collège royal des Catholiques)and an adjoining seminary in the same town, at Notre Dame des Ardilliers.
+There was also an Oratorian school (the Collège royal des Catholiques) and an adjoining seminary in the same town, at Notre Dame des Ardilliers.
 A number of Catholic philosophers had studied in the latter, including Bernard Lamy (1640–1715) and, for a brief period, Nicolas Malebranche.
 Both colleges were receptive to the ‘new’ philosophy of Cartesianism and, apparently, their staff members enjoyed more amicable relations than might have been expected from the history of the religious traditions that they represented.
-Following revocation of the Edict of Nantes (1685), the Calvinist college was razed, while Notre Dame des Ardilliers remains to this day.
+Following revocation of the Edict of Nantes (1685), the Calvinist college was razed, while Notre Dame des Ardilliers survives as a school to this day.

 La Forge became acquainted with Cartesianism when he studied at La Flèche, and he continued his interest while practicing medicine at Saumur, where he had opportunities to discuss philosophy with other sympathetic readers of Descartes at both the Oratorian school and at the Reformed Academy, especially with Chouet.
 Although he lived in the provinces, he corresponded with some leading Cartesians of the period, including Géraud de Cordemoy (1626–84), who published his own contribution to Cartesianism in the same year as La Forge (Cordemoy 1666).
 When Claude Clerselier (1614–84) began to edit Descartes’ works and prepare them for publication, he acquired manuscript copies of two of his unpublished essays entitled Traité de l’Homme and Description du Corps Humain, both of which have since been lost.
 The Traité was the second part of a book that Descartes had planned to publish as Traité de la lumière.
 However, those plans were deferred indefinitely when news of Galileo’s condemnation reached Holland in 1633 and, as a result, the Traité de l’Homme remained unpublished during its author’s lifetime.
 Nonetheless, Descartes retained the manuscript throughout his peripatetic life; he also appears to have made at least two copies for friends (Otegem, 2002: II, 485–536), through whom in turn his physiological studies acquired a limited dissemination.
 In 1648, Descartes revisited his early work in physiology; he reported that it was almost illegible, due to the condition of the manuscript, and he began to draft a supplementary sketch of the conception and birth of animals in a manuscript entitled Description du Corps Humain.

 Both unpublished texts were still in poor condition when Descartes died in 1650.
-Among other deficiencies, they lacked most of the diagrams which Descartes acknowledged he was unable to draw and which were required to make his theory intelligible to readers.
+Among other deficiencies, they lacked most of the diagrams that were required to make his theory intelligible to readers, which Descartes had been unable to draw.
 Since Clerselier was equally incapable of providing adequate illustrations, he invited various people to prepare them.
 A number of those who understood Cartesian physiology (including Henricus Regius) refused to cooperate.
 Clerselier eventually identified two willing collaborators; one was Louis de la Forge, in Saumur, and the other was Gerard van Gutschoven (1615–68), a professor of anatomy in Louvain.
 Clerselier accepted both offers of assistance and published their illustrations in the first edition.
 When the results of their artistic efforts coincided, he usually preferred those of Gutschoven because they were better drawn; however, when they differed, he published both and used the letters ‘F’ and ‘G’ to identify their respective authors.
-La Forge was accordingly credited with seven of the published illustrations.
-Descartes' Traité de l'Homme, with these illustrations and extensive notes by La Forge, was published in Paris in April 1664.
-Hence the first published work of La Forge was the lengthy set of notes that explain various features of Descartes' Traité, which appeared as Remarques on pp. 171–408 of the first French edition of that work.
+La Forge was thus credited with seven of the published illustrations.
+Descartes’ Traité de l’Homme, with these illustrations and extensive notes by La Forge, was published in Paris in April 1664.
+Thus La Forge’s first publication was the lengthy set of notes that explain various features of Descartes’ Traité, which appeared as Remarques on pp. 171–408 of the first French edition of that work.
 Meantime, Florentius Schuyl (1619–69) had already published independently a Latin translation of the manuscript of the Traité in 1662, under the title De Homine (Descartes 1662).

 While preparing his explanatory notes for the French edition of Descartes’ Traité de l’Homme, La Forge adverted to the opening sentences of that book, which referred to the hypothetical men described in it: